makandat/julia/README.md

  This function generates a HTML document from the CSV file which path is 'path'.

 ### Parameters
- path: The path of the CSV file.
+- path: The path of the CSV file.
- header: If true then the first row is column names.
+- header: If true then the first row is column names.
- delimiter: A character as separator between columns.
+- delimiter: A character as separator between columns.
- title: HTML title and h1 header.
+- title: HTML title and h1 header.
- rownum: If true then append the row number column.
+- rownum: If true then append the row number column.

+### Return value
+ HTML which is generated from the CSV file.

 ## Sample program